frobnitzem/psik/README.md

 - jobndx -- job serial number provided at launch time
 - jobid  -- backend-specific job id for this job (if available)

 ## How it works

-It provides these by introducing a strong convention for internal tracking of job information using a directory tree:
+Psi\_k provides job tracking by adhering to a strong convention for storing information about each job using a directory tree:

 ```
 prefix/